sidesteps/blog/wrap-some-code.md

 see what I mean?
 You are literally writing data.
 Evaluatable data.
 Data you can wrap with more evaluatable data (code) and process.
 - In clojure **everything nests** just as in JSON or XML.
 - In clojure **everything is an expression**.
 Meaning, every data element (things between parenthesis) is transformable to other data.
 You evaluate data to get data.
+This is not your Javas.

 What else you can do with data?
 Manipulate it with code of course!
 Emm...
 Code is data...
 Manipulate data with code... :exploding_head:

 You can also store it for later manipulation/evaluation.
 Or perhaps send it to another data processor that wraps it, evaluates it and spits-out more evaluatable data.
 You can compose those data evaluators in pipes-and-filters fashion.
 Or hub-and-spoke them as in my example where data evaluators orbit the central data store.

+## Start from data

+You see how data centric clojure is.
+To get the fun of clojure try on this data first mindset.
+Clojurish way to start designing your code is by writing some data that you'll be wrapping it on.
+Then you wrap some code around it and see how it wraps by sending it to [REPL](https://clojure.org/guides/repl/introduction) for fast feedback/insights.
+See what data your wrapped code produces, refactor, wrap some more.
+Do this from the comfort of your [favourite editor](https://clojure.org/guides/repl/enhancing_your_repl_workflow#editor-integrations).
+When you see first rough draft of design solidifying - declare constraints/schema of your data with [clojure spec](https://clojure.org/guides/spec) and let it [generate](https://clojure.org/guides/spec#_sampling_generators) data for you.
+[Exercise](https://clojure.org/guides/spec#_exercise) your functions - let the machine do its thing.
+This is not your TDDs.